Machi Picchu. Inca Trail trek 4 days

 The mountain ranges and scenery around the Dead Woman’s Pass (once I had caught my breath (and got some chocolate)) were impressive.

-There were greenish blue mountains and ridges behind us and in front of us, and ridges above us both to the left and right higher up.
+There were greenish blue mountains and ridges behind us and in front of us, as well as ridges above us both to the left and right higher up.

 The point we were crossing really was a pass or a tiny ridge of a few meters before the descent started abruptly on the other side.